plumvillage/newsletter/src/en/articles/dharmacharya-shantum-seth--my-teacher-my-friend.md

 We started in Delhi, at our home at 8 Rajaji Marg.
 My family was all there, slightly sceptical but very curious.
 Thay sat with us in the garden by the lily pond, where he showed us how to walk with his kind of intense mindfulness.
 My parents and siblings silently followed in his footsteps.
 I think they could not help but feel his magnetism.

-For the next 35 days I travelled with Thay through Uttar Pradesh and Bihar.
-I had been to some of these sites since I had been brought up in Patna, but visiting them again with Thay was altogether a different experience.
-He had just finished writing the biography of the Buddha, “Old Path White Clouds,” and at each of these sites, he brought the Buddha alive to us.
+{% image "article_photos/dharmacharya-shantum-seth/image2_edit.jpeg" %}

 It was wonderful to hear the stories and drama of the Buddha's life through Thay’s eyes.
 The Buddha to him was not a God, but a real person, comfortable with people from all walks of life, able to connect with beggars and farmers, rich and poor, young and old, doctors, teachers, Dalits, Brahmins, kings, prostitutes; and even with animals, insects, trees, crops and flowers.

 Thay was like a happy and curious child meeting his teacher everywhere he travelled - meditating in the same caves and rocks the Buddha may have sat on, crossing the same rivers, eating the same food and greeting the children, descended from the children the Buddha met.
 But his favourite was Vulture Peak, the hilltop in Rajgir from where the Buddha loved to watch the sunset.

+For the next 35 days I travelled with Thay through Uttar Pradesh and Bihar.
+I had been to some of these sites since I had been brought up in Patna, but visiting them again with Thay was altogether a different experience.
+He had just finished writing the biography of the Buddha, “Old Path White Clouds,” and at each of these sites, he brought the Buddha alive to us.
 It was at Vulture Peak, Thay said that his own Buddha Eyes had opened some years before.
 It was also on Vulture Peak he ordained his first three monastic disciples.
 It was here too that he transmitted his lay teachings that had been extracted from the ancient Buddhist texts and condensed to what he called the 14 Mindfulness Trainings and the 5 Precepts.
 These trainings are a clear set of guidelines on how to live a good life - good in a simple, happy and peaceful way -  in these confusing  times.

 We sat under trees and listened to Thay talk about the Buddha’s teachings.
 Thay held my hand without saying a word.
 At that moment I felt I was looking with his eyes and that everything is interconnected.
 I had never thought of these matters, but at that moment I understood what he was saying, that nothing is born and nothing dies.
 He turned to look at me and pointing to the turban on my head, he said, “Shantum, the matter of life and death is as urgent as if your turban is on fire.”

+{% image "article_photos/dharmacharya-shantum-seth/image1.jpeg" %}

 On a full moon night in Kushinagar, where the Buddha had died, Thay and Sister Chan Khong, who was the first nun he had ordained, shaved my head.
 They were eager for me to be a monk, and I wanted it too, but I was not sure.
 A few days later in Lumbini, Thay presented me with a monastic robe.
 I did not wear it, but kept it for a few years.

-I felt that I wasn't cut out to be a monk.
+I felt that I was not cut out to be a monk.
 I wanted to be in the thick of life, with all the mess of relationships and daily struggles and not sheltered in a monastery.
 When I said this to Thay, he warned me that it was far more difficult to practice outside than inside the monastery, but he did not discourage me to marry.

 I remember mentioning to him once that I often find it difficult to make choices in different situations, especially when the competing options are all good.
 His answer, both simple and profound, has remained a constant teaching for me: “It does not matter what you do, but how you do it.”